-- a.
-Statement from client; or - b.
-A signed statement from an individual(s) who has knowledge of the situation. - Educational Grants, Scholarships, Loans: Verify only if the individual is working on a post-graduate degree, second Bachelor's degree or a professional degree equivalent to post-graduate work such as dental school, law school or medical school. - a.
-The contract or the originator of the grant, loan, or scholarship; - b.
-If the grant, loan, or scholarship may be used for current living costs; and - c.
-If the grant, loan, or scholarship is for educational purposes and insured under any program administered by the Department of Education.
+- Statement from client; or a. - b.
+A signed statement from an individual(s) who has knowledge of the situation. - Educational Grants, Scholarships, Loans: Verify -9. - The contract or the originator of the grant, loan, or scholarship; a. - If the grant, loan, or scholarship may be used for current living costs; and b. - If the grant, loan, or scholarship is for educational purposes and insured C. under any program administered by the Department of Education.

-- (1) Financial institution: - (2) Written correspondence from the originator; - (3) Grant, loan, or scholarship receipt; or - (4) Receipts.
+- (1) Financial institution; - (2) Written correspondence from the originator; - (3) Grant, loan, or scholarship receipt; or - (4) Receipts.